powerhousepro69/videoinfox/readme.md

 THIS UPDATE ADDED:

 Blinking Change Directory in Navigate Tree.
-Change Directory blink when valid directory is in clipboard.
+Change Directory blinks when valid directory is in clipboard.